chrisrusselldigital/buzzwordbingo/README.md

 #### Learning and mindset

 - Having someone who's expecting things to get done is super valuable
-- Taking some time off can increase 'ah-ha' moments
+- Taking some time off writing code can increase 'ah-ha' moments

 ## Features at launch

-- ~~Submit 6 buzzwords~~
+- [x] Submit 6 buzzwords
-- ~~Display buzzword on page~~
+- [x] Display buzzword on page
-- ~~Cross buzzwords off one by one~~
+- [x] Cross buzzwords off one by one
-- Once all buzzwords have been crossed off the game is over
+- [x] Once all buzzwords have been crossed off the game is over

 ## Future Features

-- Create Trello board to list new features
 - [x] Fix favicon
 - [x] Change checkboxes to css strikethrough
 - [x] GTM/Google Analytics
 - [x] Basic GTM container
 - [x] GA pageview
+- Fix odd CSS onClick behaviour
+- Create Trello board to list and prioritise new features
+- Add a domain
 - Use unobtrusive JS
 - Add buzzwords to GA custom dimensions
 - Add delay to end of game alert, after final checkbox is completed
 - Add css design
-- Add a domain
 - Prevent the start of a game until there are 6 number of keywords
 - Add front end tests with Cypress
 - Add Unit tests with Jasmine